-NPDR starts with damage to the retinal blood vessels from prolonged elevation of blood glucose.
+NPDR starts with damage to the retinal blood vessels from a prolonged elevation of blood glucose.
 The blood vessels develop tiny weak areas called microaneurysms.
 Over time, these microaneurysms can rupture and leak.
-This can result in retinal bleeding, or hemorrhage.
-Fluid from the blood stream can also leak into the retina and cause swelling, a condition called macular edema.
-Fats and proteins from the blood stream may leak into the retina as well, and are referred to as hard exudates.
+This can result in retinal bleeding or hemorrhage.
+Fluid from the bloodstream can also leak into the retina and cause swelling, a condition called macular edema.
+Fats and proteins from the bloodstream may leak into the retina as well and are referred to as hard exudates.
 Macular edema tends to cause central blurring of vision and/or distortion.
-Over time, poor blood supply can result in death of nerve cells responsible for fine vision (a process called macular ischemia); this can lead to a permanent central blind spot with corresponding untreatable decreased central vision.
+Over time, the poor blood supply can result in the death of nerve cells responsible for fine vision (a process called macular ischemia); this can lead to a permanent central blind spot with corresponding untreatable decreased central vision.
 (Figure 1, 2)

 Fluorescein angiography may be employed in the diagnosis of retinal vein occlusion.
 In this procedure, a dye is injected into an arm vein and travels through the circulatory system to the eye.
 The dye acts as a tracer and is photographed as it passes through the ocular circulation.
 Sites of leakage can be identified that correspond to areas of macular edema or retinal neovascularization.
 Areas of compromised circulation can also be localized in evaluating macular ischemia and general retinal ischemia.
 (Figure 3, 4)